These isolated islands where to put your surfboard

 Easter Island (Chile)

-Famous for its monumental statues (the Moai), Easter Island belongs to Chile.
-However, the Chilean coastline is located more than 3,500 kilometres to the west.
+Famous for its monumental Moai statues, Easter Island belongs to Chile.
+Yet the Chilean coast lies more than 3,500 kilometers to the west.
 Easter Island is the most isolated inhabited place in the world.
-This means that you have to be patient if you want to get there.
-The plane will take you there from Santiago de Chile or from Papeete in French Polynesia.
-On Easter Island, surfing has made a place for itself among the locals and the 80,000 visitors who arrive each year on this island lost in the middle of the Pacific.
-Several spots are famous, including Pea Beach near the town of Hanga Roa (capital of Easter Island) or the bays of Paka Ai and Papa Tangaroa.
-The spot of Koe Koe in Akahanga is one of the most powerful and allows to surf waves up to six meters high.
-Four years ago, surfers Ramon Navarro, Cristian Merello, Uti Araki, Natxo Gonzalez and Guillermo Satt went there on a surf trip, which is described in the film below.
+If you want to get there, you'll need to be patient.
+You can fly there from Santiago in Chile or from Papeete in French Polynesia.
+On Easter Island, surfing has made a name for itself among the locals and the 80,000 visitors who arrive each year on this island lost in the middle of the Pacific.
+There are several well-known spots, including Pea Beach near the town of Hanga Roa (capital of Easter Island) and the bays of Paka Ai and Papa Tangaroa.
+The Koe Koe spot at Akahanga is one of the most powerful, with waves up to six meters high.
+Four years ago, surfers Ramon Navarro, Cristian Merello, Uti Araki, Natxo Gonzalez and Guillermo Satt went there on a surf trip which is recounted in the film below.

 Lofoten (Norway)